-On August 25, 2021, the Trust completed the reorganization of the Trust into a private investment trust (the "Reorganization"), as approved by unitholders of the Trust at the special meeting held on July 28, 2021, and as further described in the management information circular dated June 22, 2021 (the "Circular") sent to unitholders on June 30, 2021.
+On August 25, 2021, the Trust completed the reorganization of the Trust into a private investment trust (the "Reorganization"), as approved by holders of Units (the "Unitholders") of the Trust at a special meeting held on July 28, 2021, and as further described in the management information circular dated June 22, 2021 sent to Unitholders on June 30, 2021.
 In connection with the Reorganization, on August 12, 2021, the Series A Units listed under the symbol SCHG.UN were voluntarily delisted from the NEO Exchange, and all of the issued and outstanding Series A Units were automatically redesignated as Series C Units effective August 20, 2021.
 Holders of Series A Units received that number of Series C Units having a net asset value ("NAV") equal to the NAV of a redesignated Series A Unit.
-The Series C Units have been renamed "Series F Units" of the Trust.
+The Series C Units were renamed "Series F Units" of the Trust.